 It's no easy feat to cook seasonally this month.
 I've put together a collection of seasonal recipes meant to inspire and keep you from falling into a cooking rut (or get out of it, like the rest of us!)

-The recipes include winter twists on classics like caesar salad or pizza.
+The recipes include winter twists on classics like Caesar salad or pizza.
 There are also a lot of recipes to use the same old vegetables in a new way, like a parsnip spice cake with maple buttercream frosting.

 Candied orange peels